 - U.S. Marine Corps (USMC), also part of the DOD, provides land combat, sea-based, and air-ground operations support for the other branches during a mission.
 This branch’s duty also includes guarding U.S. embassies around the world and the classified documents in those buildings.
 Marine Corps Special Operations Command (MARSOC) members are referred to as Raiders.
 All service members are considered Marines.
 The reserve component is Marine Corps Reserve.

 - U.S. Navy (USN) The Navy, part of the DOD, plays the role of protecting waterways (sea and ocean) outside of the Coast Guard’s jurisdiction.
 Navy warships provide the runways for aircraft to land and take off when at sea.
 Navy SEALs (sea, air, and land) are the special operations force for this branch.
 All service members are considered sailors.
-The reserve component is Navy Reserve.
+Navy Reserve is the reserve component.

 - U.S. Space Force (USSF): The Space Force is a brand-new force founded in December 2019 from the former Air Force Space Command.
 The Space Force is part of the Air Force Department.
-It organizes, trains, and equips space forces to protect U.S. and allied interests in space and to provide space capabilities to the joint force.
+It organizes, trains, and equips space forces to preserve the US and allied interests in space and to provide joint force space capabilities.